zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosconsole/README.md

 public class Util {

     /**
-     * Extract response phrase string value if any from Response object.
+     * Extract response phrase string value if any from a Response object.
      *
      * @param response object
      * @return string value